kyleerhabor/assistant/README.md

 Discord bots are cool.
 Before application commands, a bot would read, validate, conform, and process messages as they were sent.
 It was very flexible, but lacked a standardized way to issue.
-While many bots adopted the same principles, the lack of a system breeded individualism, requiring them to adopt prefixes, syntaxes, help commands, and small niches users had to comprehend.
+While many bots adopted the same principles, the lack of a system breeded individualism, requiring them to adopt prefixes, syntaxes, help commands, and niches slightly differing between between each other.
 Consequently, users were forced to learn each bot's language and vocabulary.

 With application commands, many bots are migrating their traditional commands to use interactions, but are retaining gimmicks and complexity that places burden on the user.
 For example, an `/avatar` command may display a